ss-Zhong/2048-Robot/README.md

     ```

 - **🤖 Running the Bot**

-    We provide the trained model at `/model/bot_final.pth`, which can be used to directly run and observe the bot's performance.
+    We provide the trained model at `/model/bot_final.pth`, which can be used to directly run.

     ```
     python bot.py
     ```